 Here’s how to make your own set of printable rabbit shapes to use with the kids.

 While I know rabbits make everyone think of Easter, these shape mats also work well during a general spring theme, a forest theme, a pet theme, or whenever the kids are learning more about animals.

-You might not need all of these materials, but here’s what we used.
+You might not need all of these materials, but here’s what we used (I may get commissions for purchases made through links in this post):

 Print out whichever mats you’d like to use.
 Print them on card stock to make the mats thicker, but regular printer paper will work just fine.

 I highly suggest that you laminate the mats.
 If you want, back them with some colorful construction paper before laminating them, as well.
 We just left the mats as is this time around.

 If you don’t want to laminate them, place the shape mats in dry erase pockets to ensure they last longer.
 If using play dough, the laminated versions work best.

 Then grab the other materials you want to use along with the bunny mats, and you’re good to go!